Bliss Institute Director of Research

 Iranian Attitudes toward Nuclear Weapons and International Cooperation

 “Iranians and the Bomb: Elite Cues and Support and Opposition to the Development of Nuclear Weapons” with Christine Fair and William Miller.
-Under review.
+Journal of South Asian and Middle Eastern Studies.
+(Forthcoming).
 PDF

 “Iranians and the Nuclear Non-Proliferation Treaty.”
 With Christine Fair and William Miller.
 Journal of South Asian and Middle Eastern Studies (Forthcoming).
 PDF